 Ferroelectric semiconductor 2D Materials are anticipated to realize neuromorphic computer architecture, where information is computed and stored in each of the constituting devices.
 Combining excellent electronic transport and room-temperature-stable excitonic emission of 2D materials will allow for ferroelectrically reconfigurable optoelectronic devices for neuromorphic applications.

 ToC Image: Kim et al., (In Preparation)

-Kelvin Probe Force Microscopy (KPFM) can measure potential profiles of operating devices, providing a powerful tool to examine the carrier transport schemed in the contacts and junctions.
+To fully comprehend and exploit the relationship between the material and device performance, material properties should be resolved on the nanoscale.
+Operando Kelvin Probe Force Microscopy (KPFM) can quantitatively measure the potential profiles of operating devices, providing a powerful tool to examine the carrier transport schemes in the contacts and junctions.

 ToC Image: Zhuang,* Kim,* et al., PNAS 120, 3, e2216672120 (2023)